AarishKhanna/Team-Reblock-Submission-GrowthBookNFT/README.md

 # Team-Reblock-Submission-GrowthBookNFT

-# (Kindly Use iphone-8 Simulator for best experience, We are working to adjust the perfect layout for other iOS devices too)
+# (Kindly use iphone-8 or iphone-14 Plus simulator for best experience, We are working to adjust the perfect layout for other iOS devices too)

 Track, Consult, Connect: The All-in-One Parenting Solution with Growthbook NFT - Get access to premium features with buying our cool NFT Packs